 - David W. Hall #1946 with Chuck Nance and Allen Ake – where the collection number is know to be that of David W. Hall and may be cited as David W. Hall #1946 but is sometimes also cited as: David W. Hall, Chuck Nance and Allen Ake #1946.

 - David W. Hall, Chuck Nance and Allen Ake #1946 – where the collection number is theoretically that of the first collector but the number could also be a team number.
-This should always be cited as: David W. Hall, Chuck Nance and Allen Ake #1946
+This should always be cited as: David W. Hall, Chuck Nance and Allen Ake #1946.
+However, usually standard practice is that the number is that of an individual.

 Links to More Label Examples